essoen/essoen.github.io/content/blog/2023/enabling-teams-vs.platform-teams.md

 The enabling teams work in areas where there are fewer changes and less uncertainty.
 There is time to consult on ways forward.

-Nevertheless, many teams would need help with
+Nevertheless, many teams in the first example, would need help with:

 1. Deciding if the platform is for them
 2. If not, what else should they use